 The Difference between Tanshio and Gyutan

-Our family sometime goes to a Yakiniku restaurant in our neighborhood for dinner.
+Our family sometimes goes to a Yakiniku restaurant in our neighborhood for dinner.

-Every time we dine in the restaurant, I definitely order the meat portion “Tan-Shio (たん塩 or タン塩)”, literally “Tongue Salt”, at least once.
+Every time we dine in the restaurant, I definitely order the meat portion “Tan-Shio (たん塩 or タン塩)”, literally “Tongue Salt” or “Salted Tongue, at least once.

-When diners order Tanshio, the Yakiniku restaurant near my house serves thinly sliced salted beef tongue, so I assumed Tanshio to be made from cow tongues.
+When diners order Tanshio, the Yakiniku restaurant near my house serves thinly sliced salted beef tongue, so I assumed Tanshio to be made of cow tongues.

-But from the Tanshio snack food I purchased today, I noticed that Tanshio can also be made from pork tongues.
+But from the Tanshio snack that I picked up today, I noticed that Tanshio can also be made of pork tongues.

-In fact, doing some research online, I found that some Yakiniku restaurants in Japan offer sliced salted pork tongue by the name of Tanshio.
+In fact, doing some online research about that, I found out that some Japanese Yakiniku restaurants offer salted, sliced pork tongue by the name of Tanshio.

 Tan-Shio (タン塩) and Gyu-Tan (牛タン)

-The salted tongue, “Tan-Shio (タン塩)” can be eaten by grilling in many Yakiniku restaurants around the country, while when we Japanese hear “Gyu-Tan (牛タン)”, many will be reminded of Sendai’s specialty thick beef tongue slices.
+Meanwhile, when we Japanese hear “Gyu-Tan (牛タン)”, many will bring to mind Sendai’s specialty thick beef tongue slices.

-Gyutan is a portmanteau word made by combining the Japanese word for cow “Gyu (牛)” and the English word Tongue, so unlike Tanshio, Gyutan only refers to beef tongues.
+Gyutan is a portmanteau word made by combining the Japanese word for “cow” “Gyu (牛)” with the English word Tongue, so unlike Tanshio, Gyutan only refers to beef tongues.

-Besides, Sendai’s Gyutan usually uses carefully selected beef tongues and takes much time and labor to be prepared, compared to normal Tanshio slices offered by affordable Yakiniku restaurants.
+Besides, Sendai’s Gyutan usually uses carefully selected beef tongues and it takes much time and labor to be prepared as compared to average Tanshio slices offered by affordable Yakiniku restaurants.

-Normal Japanese Yakiniku restaurants serve the Tanshio beef (or pork) tongue soon after removing the outer skin and thinly slicing the meat.
+Specifically, ordinary Japanese Yakiniku restaurants serve the Tanshio beef (or pork) tongue, thinly slicing soon after removing the outer skin.